Enabling & Protecting Civil Society

-The Governing Council sought to reduce the growing pressure on civil society organizations in some parts of the world by adopting a document that lays out a series of steps that the democratic governments that comprise the Community will take, including:
+The Governing Council sought to reduce the growing pressure on civil society organizations in some parts of the world by adopting Civil Society Standards.
+The document lays out a series of steps that the democratic governments that comprise the Community will take, including:

 • Ensure effective coordination of existing mechanisms to protect and strengthen civil society

 • Advocate for laws, policies and practices that foster enabling civil society space, and oppose those that unduly impede civil society